 The lion’s share of the vessels dock at James R. Herman cruise terminal at Pier 27.
 It gives easy access to Union Square, Bay Cruises, and Coit Tower.

-For cruise passengers embarking on a cruise journey, the port of San Francisco is an excellent starting or ending point, with easy access to many city attractions, including the iconic Alcatraz Island and Fisherman’s Wharf.
+If you’re looking at cruises from San Francisco, the port of San Francisco is an excellent starting or ending point, with easy access to many city attractions, including the iconic Alcatraz Island and Fisherman’s Wharf.

 Getting To The San Francisco Cruise Port